wso2/product-microgateway/README.md

 Complete sample can be found [here](samples/security_sample.yaml)

 #### Import APIs from WSO2 API Manager
-The published apis from [WSO2 API Manager](https://wso2.com/api-management/) can be exposed via micro gateway as well.
+The published apis from [WSO2 API Manager](https://wso2.com/api-management/) can be exposed via microgateway as well.
 We can import API from WSO2 API Manager by specifying the API name and version.
 The **import** command of the toolkit can be used to fetch APIs.